Atlanta Optometrist Malpractice Lawyer

 • Breach: There must be evidence that the optometrist breached the duty of care owed to you.
 You can establish this by pointing out specific errors made during treatment that another optometrist would not have made.

-• Causation: The optometrist’s mistake must have been the actual and proximate cause of your injury or family member’s death.
+• Causation: The optometrist’s mistake must have been the actual and proximate cause of your injury or a family member’s death.
 Your injury cannot have been a reasonably foreseeable risk of treatment.

 • Damages: You’ll need to point out damages you’ve suffered because of your injury, such as medical bills or lost wages.